HELOC vs. Refinance: Comparison Guide

 What Is the Best Way to Borrow Money Against Your Home?

-Cash-out refinances, HELOCs, and home equity loans all allow homeowners to borrow against their home equity, but Truehold’s sale-leaseback lets homeowners unlock this home equity debt-free.
-Instead, homeowners can continue to stay in their homes while paying rent, leveraging their newly unlocked home equity with zero strings attached.
-So if you’re looking to free up your home equity without paying hefty interest rates in return, Truehold’s sale-leaseback might be the best way to do so.
+Cash-out refinances, HELOCs, and home equity loans all allow homeowners to borrow against their home equity, but Truehold’s sell and stay transaction lets homeowners unlock this home equity debt-free.
+Instead, homeowners can continue to stay in their homes while paying rent, leveraging their newly unlocked home equity however they'd like.
+So if you’re looking to free up your home equity without paying hefty interest rates in return, Truehold’s sell and stay transaction might be the best way to do so.

 For more information on accessing home equity from the Truehold team, you can pay a visit to our expansive resource library